Chair of the Department of Architecture

 Photo by Eric Staudenmaier

-Mark Lee is a principal and founding partner of the Los Angeles-based architecture firm Johnston Marklee.
+Mark Lee is Chair of the Department of Architecture and Professor in Practice at GSD.
+He is also a principal and founding partner of the Los Angeles-based architecture firm Johnston Marklee.
 Since its establishment in 1998, Johnston Marklee has been recognized nationally and internationally with over 30 major awards.
 A book on the work of the firm, entitled HOUSE IS A HOUSE IS A HOUSE IS A HOUSE IS A HOUSE, was published by Birkhauser in 2016.
 This followed a monograph on the firm’s work, published in 2014 by 2G.

 Mark has taught at the Harvard Graduate School of Design, Princeton University, the University of California, Los Angeles, the Technical University of Berlin, and ETH Zurich.
 He has held the Cullinan Chair at Rice University and the Frank Gehry International Chair at the University of Toronto.